***We are currently out of honey please check back in July. TY!

 Pure, raw unfiltered, organic local honey with no preservatives, pesticides, or antibiotics

-At Brighton Honey we pride ourselves at producing natural local honey without chemicals, antibiotics or pesticides.
+At Brighton Honey we are passionate about honey and pride ourselves at producing a natural local honey without chemicals, antibiotics or pesticides.
 It is local, organic, raw honey from my hives in Rochester NY.
-You can stop by and meet the bees before you buy.
-The honey is all natural, and I don’t medicate my bees.
-You can even see the tiny pieces of white beeswax that float to the top, something that you will never see in the heavily processed imported honey that you get from the supermarket.
+If you are looking for honey please contact us or you can purchase honey online.
+If you want stop by to purchase honey and you can see the bees hard at work.
+Brighton Honey is 100% pure raw and unfiltered and is all natural, and I do not medicate my bees.
+If you hold the honey up to the sunlight you can see tiny specs of pollen grains and tiny pieces of white beeswax, something that missing in processed or imported honey typically from the supermarket, that’s raw honey.

 Bees in a Box June 18, 2013 - I checked on the cluster when I got home and they were gone!
 I did see that they had started to draw out a bit of comb from the makeshift top.
 There was a lot of activity around the box but I could not tell if it was just other bees robbing or if the bees actually moved in.
 I waited for dusk and tried to get a hook around the rope.
 After several attempts ...[more...]

 Bee Swarm Box Rescue Video June 16, 2013 - I came home yesterday evening and there was a swarm about 25 feet up in the Ash tree.
 I moved the truck under the cluster and got out the 20 foot ladder.
 Putting the ladder in the truck I got enough height without needing to use the extension ladder but it was very rickety.
 I got a hive box ready and loaded the box with some drawn comb, some honey and a bit of lemon ...[more...]